oestradiol/Love-Truth/Reflective Systems Framework/Recursive Cognition and Field Dynamics.md

 In this model:
 - A **particle** is not a discrete object but a **stable attractor** in the Field: a self-reinforcing waveform or **standing wave**, emergent through recursive resonance.
 - Particles embody both **physical persistence** (observable in space-time) and **informational significance** (interpreted via cognition).
-- They are analogous to topological solitons or quantized field excitations — localized by feedback loops within the substrate.
+- They are analogous to topological solitons or quantized field excitations (like a standing wave on a string, but in all directions at once.) — localized by feedback loops within the substrate.

 ---